St. Louis: Arts and culture

-The city is identified with music and the performing arts, especially its association with blues, jazz, and ragtime.
-St. Louis is home to the St. Louis Symphony, the second oldest symphony orchestra in the United States.
+The city is identified with music and the performing arts, especially blues, jazz, and ragtime.
+The St. Louis Symphony is the second oldest symphony orchestra in the United States.
 Until 2010, it was also home to KFUO-FM, one of the oldest classical music FM radio stations west of the Mississippi River.
 Opera Theatre of St. Louis has been called "one of America's best summer festivals" by the Washington Post.
 Former general director Timothy O'Leary was known for drawing the community into discussions of challenging operas.
 John Adams's "The Death of Klinghoffer", which touched off protests and controversy when performed by the Metropolitan Opera in 2014, had no such problems in St. Louis three years before, because the company fostered a citywide discussion, with interfaith dialogues addressing the tough issues of terrorism, religion and the nature of evil that the opera brings up.
 St. Louis's Jewish Community Relations Council gave O'Leary an award.
-Under O'Leary, the company — always known for innovative work — gave second chances to other major American operas, such as John Corigliano's "The Ghosts of Versailles", presented in 2009 in a smaller-scale version.
+Under O'Leary, the company—always known for innovative work—gave second chances to other major American operas, such as John Corigliano's "The Ghosts of Versailles", presented in 2009 in a smaller-scale version.

 The Gateway Arch anchors downtown St. Louis and a historic center that includes: the Federal courthouse where the Dred Scott case was first argued, an expanded public library, major churches and businesses, and retail.
 An increasing downtown residential population has taken to adapted office buildings and other historic structures.
 In nearby University City is the Delmar Loop, ranked by the American Planning Association as a "great American street" for its variety of shops and restaurants, and the Tivoli Theater, all within walking distance.